-The band Silverchair skyrocketed to stardom in 1994 after their first album, Frogstomp, broke the top 10 on both the ARIA and US Billboard charts.
-Thanks to popular Silverchair songs like “Tomorrow” and “Israel’s Son“, the Australian trio, consisting of singer/guitarist Daniel Johns, drummer Ben Gillies, and bass player Chris Joannou, became international superstars when they were only fifteen years old.
+Silverchair skyrocketed to stardom in 1994 after their first album, Frogstomp, broke the top 10 on both the ARIA and US Billboard charts.
+Thanks to popular Silverchair songs like “Tomorrow” and “Israel’s Son“, the Australian trio, consisting of singer/guitarist Daniel Johns, drummer Ben Gillies, and bass player Chris Joannou, became international superstars when they were only 15 years old.

 Silverchair Interview With MethodShop

 Silverchair’s 2007 album, Young Modern, is their first new record in 6 years, and the tour supporting it will be their first U.S. tour in over a decade.
-Even though Silverchair was in the middle of launching their U.S. tour, Daniel Johns and Chris Joannou found a little time to do a quick interview with MethodShop.
+Even though the band was in the middle of launching their U.S. tour, Daniel Johns and Chris Joannou found a little time to do a quick Silverchair interview with MethodShop.
 They were humble, candid and even funny.

 Where have you guys been?
 Silverchair hasn’t toured the U.S. in over a decade.
 What made you want to come back?